 Yasmin developed a strong sense of justice at a young age.
 After growing up in a low income family in country Victoria, she was instilled with the desire to stand up for the disadvantaged and create a fairer Australia.
 Yasmin began her journey at 17 years old volunteering for several youth led NGOs.
 Through this experience, she realised the power of youth voice.

-Described as a ‘human megaphone for Gen Z’, Yasmin's work has included being the Chair of the Victorian Government's Youth Congress, representing over a million young Australians.
-She also led the global business development of 180 Degrees Consulting, a youth led social impact consultancy that spans across 30 countries.
-She has represented Australian youth in conferences such as APEC and the UN Commission on the Status of Women.
+Passionate about the power of youth, Yasmin's work has included being the Chair of the Victorian Government's Youth Congress, representing over a million young Australians.
+She has represented Australian youth in conferences such as APEC and the G20.

 In 2019, Yasmin was the youngest member of the Australian Financial Review 100 Women of Influence and Top 40 Under 40 Most Influential Asian Australians.
 She was also named ANU's 2020 Undergraduate Volunteer of the Year.